perellonieto/bluecrystal4_demo/README.md

     serial           up 3-00:00:00          0/6/0/6  compute[068-073]
     dcv              up 14-00:00:0          1/0/0/1  bc4vis1

-# Space
+# Disk Space

+## Home space

 Every home has 20 Gibabytes of space.

+## Sratch Space

 However, there is a larger space per user of 512 Gigabytes called **scratch**.
 You should store there big datasets or results of your experiments.
 You can create a symbolic link for an easier access into your home folder

     ln -s /mnt/storage/scratch/$USER scratch

+## Purchased Project Space

+Some groups have additional purchased space in

+    /mnt/storage/private